Gorium/Gorium/README.md

 ## 🌐 Projects

 #### Currently working on a multiplayer game prototype in Unity 6.
-GitHub repository for the prototype coming soon
+GitHub repository for the prototype is private at present.

+#### Remaking a nanoGPT variant with upgrades via Pytorch & huggingface tensors.
+Started remaking project after a year, will have a public repository in the next few weeks
 ---

 ## 🛠 Skills & Technologies